openid/fapi/FAPI_2_0_Security_Profile.md

     therefore authenticates at the authorization server and may grant the client access to their data.
- 4. The attacker can now intercept the authorization response in the victim's browser and forward it to the client using his own browser.
+ 4. The attacker can now intercept the authorization response in the victim's browser and forward it to the client using their own browser.
  5. The client will recognize that the authorization response belongs to the same browser that initially started the transaction (the attacker's browser) and exchange the authorization code for an